 • Agree to review the student's annual self-evaluation and report the termination or departure of an OPT employee to the DSO at the student’s school if the termination is prior to the end of the OPT period.

-Please note that unpaid positions, self-employment, and working for a staffing company or temporary agency generally do not qualify as employment for a STEM extension.
+Please note: Unpaid positions, self-employment, and working for a staffing company or temporary agency generally do not qualify as employment for a STEM extension.

-What is the authorization timeline for a STEM OPT application?
+What is the timeline to apply for STEM OPT authorization?

-The STEM OPT application must be properly filed before the end of post-completion OPT authorization, and within 30 days of the date the STEM recommendation is entered in SEVIS by your MU designated school official.
-The USCIS Service Center can take 90 days to process the STEM OPT application, so plan ahead.
+The STEM OPT application must be properly filed no more than 90 days before the end of your standard post-completion OPT authorization, within 30 days of the date the STEM recommendation is entered in SEVIS by your MU designated school official, and no later than your last day of standard OPT

 Note: If you timely filed a STEM extension with USCIS, you may continue to work for up to 180 days beyond the expiration on your post-completion OPT EAD.
 The employment must be with a STEM qualifying employer and follow the usual STEM extension regulations.